-1. The Warden shall be the head of the College, and shall take precedence over all members thereof.
-He or she shall superintend the government of the College and the management of its property, but shall not act in grave or important matters without the authority of a College meeting.

-- 2. The right of electing to the office of Warden shall be vested in the Fellows present at the time of the election. - 3.
-In electing and appointing to the office of Warden, the electors shall elect, and the Visitor in the case of lapse shall appoint, the person who is in their judgement most fit for the government of the College as a place of religion and learning.
+- 1. The Warden shall be the head of the College, and shall take precedence over all members thereof. - He shall superintend the government of the College and the management of its property, but shall not act in grave or important matters without the authority of a College meeting. - 2.
+The right of electing to the office of Warden shall be vested in the Fellows present at the time of the election. - 3.
+In electing and appointing to the office of Warden, the electors shall elect, and the Visitor in the case of lapse shall appoint, the person who is in their or his judgement most fit for the government of the College as a place of religion and learning.

-- (i) The election of the Warden shall be conducted in accordance with the following regulations: - (a) As soon as it has become known that a vacancy has occurred in the office of Warden, the Sub-Warden or (in his or her absence) the next Fellow in the order of precedence shall convene a preliminary meeting of the Fellows, giving not less than a week's notice thereof. - (b) At the preliminary meeting a day and hour shall be appointed for a meeting to be held for the election of a Warden. - (c) The Sub-Warden or (in his or her absence) the next Fellow in the order of precedence shall convene a meeting of electors for that day and hour, to be held as heretofore in the chapel of the College. - (d) The day of the election shall be not less than four weeks from the date of the vacancy in the office of Warden. - (e) That person in whose favour a majority consisting of more than half of the electors present and voting shall have voted shall be declared to be elected. - (f) The meeting for the election may be adjourned from time to time.
+- 4. - (i) The election of the Warden shall be conducted in accordance with the following regulations: - (a) As soon as it has become known that a vacancy has occurred in the office of Warden, the Sub-Warden or (in his absence) the Senior Fellow in residence shall convene a preliminary meeting of the Fellows, giving not less than a week's notice thereof. - (b) At the preliminary meeting a day and hour shall be appointed for a meeting to be held for the election of a Warden. - (c) The Sub-Warden or (in his absence) the Senior Fellow in residence shall convene a meeting of electors for that day and hour, to be held as heretofore in the chapel of the College. - (d) The day of the election shall be not less than four weeks from the date of the vacancy in the office of Warden. - (e) That person in whose favour a majority consisting of more than half of the electors present and voting shall have voted shall be declared to be elected. - (f) The meeting for the election may be adjourned from time to time.
 Whenever a Warden shall not have been elected within the period of six calendar months from the occurrence of the vacancy, the Visitor shall appoint a Warden.